 Cass County Conservation District Board of Directors Election

 To all residents of the Cass County Conservation District, this notification supersedes the Election notice printed on 10/15/2022 and includes important corrected candidate information.
-Notice is hereby given that on Tuesday, December 4, 2018 between the hours of 5:00pm-7:00pm at the Pokagon Community Center a District Board of Directors Election will be held.
+Notice is hereby given that on Tuesday, November 29, 2022, between the hours of 5:30pm-8:00pm at the Cassopolis VFW a District Board of Directors Election will be held.

 The election is being held to fill new terms for two (2) Board of Director positions.
 (2) 4-year term position candidates include Alexander M. Bozymowski Jr. and Byron (Burne) Miller.

 Voting is open to Cass County residents only.
 Absentee ballots are available at the Conservation District located at 1127 E. State St., Cassopolis, MI weekdays 8:00am-4:30pm except Federal Holidays.
 Eligible voters are individuals of legal age who can demonstrate residency in Cass County, Michigan via one (1) piece of identification.
 For more information call (269) 445-8641 extension 5.